 - If you have enough earned income, in addition to your own ROTH IRA contribution, you may make a ROTH IRA contribution for a non-working spouse.

 - If you have too much income then you are not eligible to make a ROTH IRA contribution.

 Do You Have Too Much Income To Make A 2013 ROTH IRA Contribution?

-- For single filers, your ability to contribute to a ROTH IRA is phased out as your adjusted income reaches the range of $112,000 - $127,000.
+- For single filers, your ability to contribute to a ROTH IRA is phased out as your modified adjusted income MAGI) reaches the range of $112,000 - $127,000.

-- For married filing jointly, your ability to contribute to a ROTH IRA is phased out as your adjusted income reaches the range of $178,000 - $188,000.
+- For married filing jointly, your ability to contribute to a ROTH IRA is phased out as your MAGI reaches the range of $178,000 - $188,000.

 If you are eligible to make a ROTH IRA contribution based on the rules above, then you can contribute to a ROTH IRA in addition to your company sponsored retirement plan.
 If your income exceeds the limits above you can get around the ROTH income limitations by making a non-deductible traditional IRA contribution and then each year convert it to a ROTH IRA.